Statistical Inference for Covariate-Adaptive Randomization Procedures: Introduction

 \section{Introduction}

-Randomization is considered the ``gold standard" to evaluate treatment effect as it mitigates selection bias and provides a foundation for statistical inference.
-Among all the randomization methods, covariate-adjusted randomization (CAR) procedure is frequently used because it utilizes the covariate information to form more balanced treatment groups.
-However, because of such a feature, the validity of classical statistical inference following such randomization is usually unclear.
-In this article, we establish a general theory by which properties of statistical inference can be obtained for covariate-adjusted randomization under mild conditions.
+Randomization is considered the ``gold standard'' to evaluate the treatment effect because it mitigates selection bias and provides a foundation for statistical inference.
+Among the randomization methods, covariate-adaptive randomization (CAR) procedures are frequently used because they use the covariate information to form more balanced treatment groups.
+However, this feature usually compromises the validity of classical statistical inference following such randomization.
+In this article, we establish a general theory by which properties of statistical inference can be obtained for CAR under widely satisfied conditions.

-There has been extensive studies on CAR procedures.
-When facing categorical covariates, Pocock and Simon's minimization method and its extensions can be used to reduce covariate imbalance of different levels \citep{Taves1974,Pocock1975,Hu2012}, which can also handle continuous covariates through discretization.
-To avoid information loss due to discretization, many randomization methods that directly utilize continuous covariates are also proposed in the literature \citep{Frane1998,Lin2012,Ma2013}.
-Atkinson's $D_A$-biased coin design ($D_A$-BCD) represents a large class of methods that take covariates into account in allocation rules based on certain optimality criteria \citep{Atkinson1982,Smith1984,Smith1984b,Antognini2011}.
-When all units' covariates are available before the experiment starts, we can adopt rerandomization (RR) which repeats the traditional randomization process until a satisfactory configuration is achieved \citep{Morgan2012,Morgan2015}.
-In addition, pairwise sequential randomization (PSR) recently proposed by \citet{Qin2016} is another alternative, which achieves the optimal covariate balance and is computationally more efficient.
-Details of those methods will be given in Section \ref{sec:HypoTestSpecial}.
+CAR procedures have been studied extensively.
+For categorical covariates, stratified randomization, Pocock and Simon's minimization method, and its extensions can be used to reduce covariate imbalance at different levels \citep{Pocock1975,Hu2012} and can handle continuous covariates via discretization.
+To avoid information loss due to discretization, many randomization methods that make direct use of continuous covariates have also been proposed \citep{Frane1998,Lin2012,Ma2013}.
+Atkinson's $D_A$-biased coin design ($D_A$-BCD) represents a large class of methods that accounts for covariates in allocation rules based on certain optimality criteria \citep{Atkinson1982,Smith1984,Smith1984b,Antognini2011}.
+When all units' covariates are available before the experiment begins, we can adopt rerandomization (RR), which repeats the traditional randomization process until a satisfactory configuration is achieved \citep{Morgan2012}.
+Another alternative is pairwise sequential randomization (PSR), recently proposed by \citet{Qin2016}, which achieves the optimal covariate balance and has greater computational efficiency.
 For an overview, please see \citet{Hu2014} and \citet{Rosenberger2015}.